Georgia Court of Appeals

 - The judge or jury made an error in interpreting and applying the law when reaching a decision.

 In family law cases, you may have the right to appeal decisions regarding the division of marital property and assets in a divorce, a ruling for alimony, decisions in child custody and support proceedings, and orders terminating parental rights.
-To discuss whether a family law appeal might be an option in your case, reach out and contact Stearns‑Montgomery & Proctor to request a consultation today.
+To discuss whether a family law appeal might be an option in your case, reach out and contact Stearns‑Montgomery & Proctor to request a consultation today with any of our family law attorneys.
 Due to procedural deadlines with the Georgia Court of Appeals, time is usually of the essence in these matters.